Cover of In the Dust of This Planet

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from In the Dust of This Planet:
+The most popular highlights from In the Dust of This Planet, saved by readers on Screvi.

 “We have to entertain the possibility that there is no reason for something existing; or that the split between subject and object is only our name for something equally accidental we call knowledge; or, an even more difficult thought, that while there may be some order to the self and the cosmos, to the microcosm and macrocosm, it is an order that is absolutely indifferent to our existence, and of which we can have only a negative awareness.”